Updated: July 23, 2021

 Everyone is different, and this is something you need to dial in for yourself.
-A full dropper of our 750 mg CBD oil is 25 mg, which we think is a great daily serving to start out.
-But some people take more, and some take less.
+A full dropper of our 750 mg CBD oil is 25 mg, which we think is a great daily serving to start with.
+But some people take more, and some need less.
+CBD can be a powerful supplement, especially when it contains THC alongside it.
+So it’s best to consult with your doctor to determine the right dose for you and avoid any CBD side effects.

 Factor 3: CBD Quality